 China is investing heavily in African energy projects such as hydroelectric and fossil fuel power plants.
 While I would like to assume that China has only benign motives, that has not been their history.
 The Western world would be wise to invest in similar projects and not just throw money at corrupt governments in an attempt to stave off Chinese communist incursions and power.

 If you like this post share it with your friends, and sign up to follow this blog by email.
 Thank you.

-The book: Saving Africa from Lies that Kill: How Myths about the Environment and Overpopulation are Destroying Third World Countries will be published in September, 2018.
-Print and ebook will be available online and in bookstores.
+The book: Saving Africa from Lies that Kill: How Myths about the Environment and Overpopulation are Destroying Third World Countries was published in September, 2018.
+Print and ebook are available online.

 My first book, Perverted Truth Exposed: How Progressive Philosophy has Corrupted Science was published in 2016.
-It is available in print and ebook, on line only, through World Net Daily store, Amazon, Books-A-Million and Barnes & Noble.
+It is available in print and ebook, on line only, through Amazon, Books-A-Million and Barnes & Noble.
 See the companion blog at www.realscienceblog.com for related posts and pages.

 UN committee rejects educational progress, refuses to respect the choices of the poor.